tjbalzer/NAF_AC4/RAG/Lab03/README.md

+npm install -g @toon-format/cli

-For labs 00 - 05 -
+For labs 00 - 06 -
 python3 <lab_number>.py

-For labs 06
+For labs 07
-streamlit run 06_present.py
+streamlit run 07_present.py

 Get credentials for the Always On Cisco 9k